-By far the best thing that we have done on the trip so far, and for me one of the best things I have ever done in my life (its a tie with Scuba diving) was a 5 day motorbike tour around the North and Northwest of Vietnam.
+By far the best thing that we have done on the trip so far, and for me, one of the best things I have ever done in my life (it’s a tie with Scuba diving) was a 5-day motorbike tour around the North and Northwest of Vietnam.

 We’d met a guy called Dan at the backpackers in Hanoi – A Tasmanian video editor who’d been working in Malaysia.
 We all instantly hit it off, and it just so happened that he’d been enquiring about bike tours too.
-The bike guides from Offroad Vietnam, a tour company recommended to us, brought a map down the the hostel and had a long chat with us about what we wanted to get from the trip and where we wanted to go.
+The bike guides from Offroad Vietnam, a tour company recommended to us, brought a map down the hostel and had a long chat with us about what we wanted to get from the trip and where we wanted to go.
 Hunched over a huge map of Vietnam, using our fingers to plot possible routes up the Chinese border, I could already feel the adrenaline starting to flow.
 I felt like I was Ewan McGregor or Charley Boorman in The Long Way Round – this was going to be a good week.

-Paul, Jay and Myself had never really ridden on bikes so before the trip we prepared by practising around Hanoi on scooters at first, and then moving up to a Russian bike called the Minsk.
+Paul, Jay and I had never really ridden on bikes so before the trip we prepared by practising around Hanoi on scooters at first and then moving up to a Russian bike called the Minsk.
 Just a quick note about driving in Hanoi – there are no road rules, and if there are, you would never know it!
 As long as you are in front, you seem to have right of way.

-The bikes we used for the 5 day tours were Honda Luxury Sport 1600.
+The bikes we used for the 5-day tours were Honda Luxury Sport 1600.
 Despite their glamorous name, these were real workhorses and only 160cc engines, but they handled everything we threw at them – almost.
 We also had a Honda dirt bike which Paul rode.

 During the trip, my chain came off twice, Jason’s once, Paul lost the back of his exhaust, my wing mirror broke, and Jason’s bike actually got replaced.
 Saying all this, any problem that did come up was dealt with quickly by our excellent guide and it only added value to the experience of the trip.

 For two nights, we were lucky enough to experience home stays with local tribes people.
 A beautiful stilt house with one large communal room was our home for the first night and I will never forget eating and sharing freshly brewed rice wine with our kind hosts.
-I felt that they were genuinely happy to have us there, and sad to see us leave.
+I felt that they were genuinely happy to have us there and sad to see us leave.

 I think we crossed every terrain imaginable on our trip except snow.
 The views, as we sped down open and winding mountain roads, were breathtaking and at times we had to pull over just to take it all in as it was just too hard to concentrate on the road.